dtkalla/Disease-Tracker/README.md

 ![Reported COVID-19 deaths, 2020](images/COVID19_2020.png)

 These map uses a log scale, with every darkening of one shade representing a roughly 3x increase in number.
-Borders are not explicitly to show a greater focus on regions over specific countries.
+Borders are not drawn in order to create a greater focus on regions over specific countries.

 - #### Hover over a specific country to see its name and number of deaths/infections

 ![Estimated tuberculosis deaths, 2021](images/tuberculosis_CIV.png)

-This program uses a tooltip element that's transparent most of the time but appears with text when hovering over an element.
+This program uses a tooltip element that's transparent at the start but appears with text when hovering over an element.
 The mouseover function also adds borders to every country to focus more on country-level differences.
 Note that the popup box allows special characters.

 ```
     let mouseOver = function(d) {